woodyhm/ece434/hw04/ReadMe.md

 For the LCD display, I was able to meet all of the functionality requirements, which included displaying and rotating an image, displaying a text file, and displaying a video.

+## Prof. Yoder's comments

+Did you demo the LCD to me?
+I don't have a record of it.

+Grade:  7/10